-Building an API requires a lot of work.
-But designing an API that feels intuitive to use and is effortless to integrate for your developers probably represents a greater challenge.
-We all know that conducting user research is crucial when working on graphical interfaces, but did you know that API user research could help you nail API design?
-Impala understood it and successfully integrated user research in their API development workflow.
+Building an API requires a lot of work, but designing an API that feels intuitive to use and is effortless to integrate for your developers probably represents a greater challenge.
+While we all know that conducting user research is crucial when working on graphical interfaces, did you know that API user research could help you nail API design?
+Impala understood this and successfully integrated user research into their API development workflow.

 Impala understands this fact better than any other company, and their API design process is well-proven.
-After writing extensive documentation and OpenAPI specifications for each new feature or endpoint, they invite a few outside developers for 45 minutes user research sessions.
+After writing extensive documentation and OpenAPI specifications for each new feature or endpoint, they invite a few outside developers for 45-minute user research sessions.
 During these sessions, they ask the participants to perform several tasks in the new API.
-By getting this immediate feedback, they ensure that the feature will be easy to understand and integrate.
+By obtaining this immediate feedback, they ensure that the feature will be easy to understand and integrate.

-Since Impala started doing these users research sessions during API development, they also mocked their APIs to provide the new endpoints to the participant without too much hassle.
+Since Impala started conducting these user research sessions during API development, they also mocked their APIs to provide the new endpoints to the participants without too much hassle.
 However, API mocking presents challenges, especially if you want the experience to be realistic and have limited time to set it up.
-And creating convincing mocks for short sessions of 45 minutes can be very time-consuming and sometimes a bit overkill.
-Impala found that available mocking tools on the market provide limited mocking possibilities and don't offer enough features that guarantee the realistic experience required by such focus groups.
+Creating convincing mocks for short sessions of 45 minutes can be very time-consuming and sometimes a bit overkill.
+Impala found that available mocking tools on the market provide limited mocking possibilities and don't offer enough features to guarantee the realistic experience required by such focus groups.

-Mockoon offers a unique set of features like templating and rules that allow to set up great mocks in no time.
-Some of these advanced features help to create complex scenarios that closely mimic the behavior of APIs.
-It's also the kind of setup you wouldn't want to put in place by hand, especially when you need to do this every time you plan new focus groups.
+Mockoon offers a unique set of features, such as templating and rules, that allow users to set up great mocks in no time.
+Some of these advanced features help create complex scenarios that closely mimic the behavior of APIs.
+It's the kind of setup you wouldn't want to implement manually, especially when you need to do this every time you plan new focus groups.

-Mockoon's advanced features allow Impala to quickly create realistic scenarios without the hassle of assembling multiple tools or libraries.
-They can easily set up endpoints returning dynamic and realistic content by generating fake data and reacting to participants' entries.
-Simulating authentication or pagination mechanisms become a breeze thanks to the available templating helpers and responses rules system.
+Mockoon's advanced features enable Impala to quickly create realistic scenarios without the hassle of assembling multiple tools or libraries.
+They can easily set up endpoints that return dynamic and realistic content by generating fake data and reacting to participants' entries.
+Simulating authentication or pagination mechanisms becomes a breeze thanks to the available templating helpers and response rules system.

-One advantage of using Mockoon is the possibility to quickly adjust and modify the behavior of a running API mock.
-Thus, following participants' feedback, Impala can rapidly fine-tune the API parameters, rename confusing property names or update the endpoint responses.
-It can be done seamlessly from the interface without the need for redeploying or restarting the mock.
+One advantage of using Mockoon is the ability to quickly adjust and modify the behavior of a running API mock.
+Thus, following participants' feedback, Impala can rapidly fine-tune the API parameters, rename confusing property names, or update the endpoint responses.
+This can be done seamlessly from the interface without the need for redeploying or restarting the mock.

-Impala is creating their API documentation using the OpenAPI specification, with which Mockoon is compatible.
-By importing OpenAPI specification files in Mockoon, they can quickly create a skeleton for the mock.
-It allows Impala to retain their API design tool of choice while ensuring an excellent mocking experience.
+Impala is creating their API documentation using the OpenAPI specification, which is compatible with Mockoon.
+By importing OpenAPI specification files into Mockoon, they can quickly create a skeleton for the mock.
+This allows Impala to retain their API design tool of choice while ensuring an excellent mocking experience.

-Besides, Mockoon makes it easy to test new features that are part of larger workflows thanks to its proxy mode.
+Furthermore, Mockoon makes it easy to test new features that are part of larger workflows, thanks to its proxy mode.
 Impala can set up partial mocks covering the endpoints related to the new feature while forwarding the rest of the calls to their existing APIs.

-Impala's found that thanks to Mockoon's complete set of options but minimal learning curve and easy-to-use interface, they can offer more complex mocking scenarios during user interviews without spending too much time setting up throwaway mocks.
+Impala has found that thanks to Mockoon's complete set of options, minimal learning curve, and easy-to-use interface, they can offer more complex mocking scenarios during user interviews without spending too much time setting up throwaway mocks.
 The result is thorough UX research by testing and validating more complex scenarios, accelerating feedback, and ensuring a high-quality release.